 Disabled Students’ Allowance (DSA)

-The Disabled Students’ Allowance (DSA) grant has supported many vision impaired students with additional funding to complete their studies.
+The Disabled Students’ Allowance (DSA) grant has supported many blind and partially sighted students with additional funding to complete their studies.
 The DSA process is quite detailed and therefore needs close attention throughout.
 The following sections below cover all the important information to ensure you get everything you need for your educational journey.

 What DSA does cover: